FreeDSx/LDAP/docs/Server/Configuration.md

 **Default**: `5000`

-> It applies only to filters evaluated in PHP (array/JSON backends, and SQL backends when the filter cannot be pushed to the
+> It applies only to filters evaluated in PHP.
+That means the in-memory backend, and SQL backends when the filter cannot
-> index); indexed equality and prefix filters are bounded by the database and are not counted.
-Paged searches are subject to
+> be pushed to the index.
+Indexed equality and prefix filters are bounded by the database and are not counted.
+Paged
-> the lookthrough limit cumulatively across all pages (see `setMaxSearchPagedLookthrough` to set a separate cap for paging).
+> searches are subject to the lookthrough limit cumulatively across all pages (see `setMaxSearchPagedLookthrough` to set
+> a separate cap for paging).

 ------------------
 #### setMaxSearchPagedLookthrough